Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/layout_editing.rst

 Proportional Editing
 --------------------

 Proportional Editing is available in UV editing.
-The controls are the same as in the 3D view.
+The controls are the same as in the 3D View.
 See :doc:`Proportional Editing in 3D </editors/3dview/transform/transform_control/proportional_edit>`
 for full reference.